Skip to content

 What will my day look like?

-Appointments can be unpredictable considering the nature of our work and our schedules vary.
-On average, a doctor will assist approximately 3 families per 11-hour shift, with some shifts being busier or slower.
-However, you should be prepared with the following expectations:
+• Our appointments can vary from day-to-day due to the nature of our work.
+On average, a doctor will assist 3 families per day, with some shifts being busier or slower.

-Appointments are scheduled at 9 am, 11 am, 1 pm, 3 pm, 5 pm, and there is an evening appointment slot from 6-8 pm.
-This evening appointment is reserved for special circumstances and is not booked as frequently as daytime appointments.
-The schedule provides an hour buffer should a family need more support during their appointment, you get caught in traffic, or if you need a little time for yourself in between helping pets.
-Schedules can quickly change so it’s important to remain flexible.
-For any same-day appointment, the support center provides a minimum of an hour’s notice.
+• Appointments can be scheduled at 9 am, 11 am, 1 pm, 3 pm, 5 pm, and 6pm.
+This 6pm appointment is reserved for special circumstances and is not booked as frequently as daytime appointments.
+Our schedules provide an hour window of arrival should a previous appointment need more support, you get caught in traffic, or if you need a little time for yourself in between helping pets.
+If a family needs a same-day appointment, the support center provides a minimum of an hour’s notice to you.

 What is mobile work like?